Eshubber/hello-world/README.md

 # hello-world
-This repository is an application of the
+This repository is an application of the tutorial provided by Github.